-- Active travel -measures must be designed to align with the policy approaches set out for Arterial Routes and Neighbourhood and Local Centres major schemes. - Reduction and removal of vehicular traffic from local streets - local streets should be Levels of further public engagement and consultation will be determined by the nature of the scheme.

-for people, with motor vehicles being the guest in these spaces.
+- Active travel -measures must be designed to align with the policy approaches set out for Arterial Routes and Neighbourhood and Local Centres major schemes. - Reduction and removal of vehicular traffic from local streets - local streets should be for people, with motor vehicles being the guest in these spaces.
 Through traffic should be deterred and redirected to defined arterial routes.